 Best Elearning Software – EdApp

 EdApp is a full-featured LMS that is completely free to use.
 It has an integrated tin-can and SCORM compliant authoring tool that makes creating your own e-Learning a snap.

 The award-winning platform includes tons of features, including support for spaced repetition, gamification, AI translation, and push notifications.
 It also supports social learning through video conferencing and forums.
 The authoring tool is responsive, as well, which means the courses you make will look good on any device.

-Additionally, when creating courses, there are numerous templates for all different types of lesson slides, such as assessments and content presentation.
+Additionally, when creating courses, there are numerous templates for all different types of lesson slides, such as assessments and content presentations.
 The intuitive UI means that anyone can create their own eLearning courses with ease.

 One of the best things about EdApp is its fully-editable courseware library that’s full of world-class ready-made content.
 This free collection of courses boast over 30 different categories, meaning whether your industry is hospitality, construction, education, healthcare, government, mining, agriculture, or anything in between, EdApp has comprehensive courses for you to select, customize, and deploy.
 The library is constantly growing and its content is provided by industry leaders who are experts in their field like the United Nations, Pernod Ricard, Improvement Sciences, and more.

 It allows companies to build their own courses using its learning authoring tools, so if they already have training materials, they can upload their materials to convert them into a dynamic eLearning environment.
 It supports blended learning, video conferencing, and gamification.
 One thing it is lacking, though, is built-in course authoring.

 Inquisiq uses a variety of teaching methods to accommodate all sorts of learning styles.
 It has a lot of different options so you can implement your learning plan in any way you choose, although having too many options may be intimidating for some.